-- If you are expected to be released shortly, you might get to wear your own clothes, but if you are not expected to make bail quickly you you will have to wear a jail jumpsuit.
+- If you are expected to be released shortly, you might get to wear your own clothes, but if you are not expected to make bail quickly you will have to wear a jail jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If you have, please tell us how it happened.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Can you tell us secrets that will help others to get through the procedure?